-- A. R-4 zoning districts are intended to provide areas where stable communities for affordable housing can be located and efficiently developed in a manner compatible with surrounding residential areas while preserving the natural amenities of the land. - B. R-4 districts are allowed only where public water and public sewer are available, or with an onsite sewage management system approved by the Board of Health.
+- A. R-4 zoning districts are intended to provide areas where stable communities for affordable housing can be located and efficiently developed in a manner compatible with surrounding residential areas while preserving the natural amenities of the land. - B. R-4 districts are allowed only where public water and sewer are available.
 All dwellings must be served by public water and sewage and sewage lines.
 Where such lines do not already exist, the developer is responsible for installation of them.